 - A. Administration.
 The duty of administering and enforcing the provisions of this chapter is hereby conferred upon the Zoning Officer.
 The Zoning Officer shall administer the Zoning Ordinance in accordance with its literal terms and shall not have the power to permit any construction or any use or change of use which does not conform to the Zoning Ordinance. - B. Duties.
-The duties of the Zoning Officer shall be to: - (1) Examine all applications for permits. - (2) Issue permits only for construction and uses which are in accordance with the regulations of this chapter and other applicable ordinances as may be subsequently amended. - (3) Record and file all applications by tax parcel number for permits with the accompanying plans. - (4) Receive all required fees and issue all necessary cease and desist orders. - (5) Inspect nonconforming uses, buildings and signs and keep a filed record of such nonconforming uses and buildings by tax parcel number as a public record and to examine them periodically. - (6) Upon the request of the Borough Planning Commission, the Zoning Hearing Board or Council, present such bodies facts, records and any similar information on specific requests to assist such bodies in reaching their decisions. - (7) Be responsible for keeping up-to-date this Zoning Ordinance and accompanying Zoning District Map. - C. Appeals.
-Any appeal from a determination of the Zoning Officer shall be made directly to the Zoning Hearing Board.
+The duties of the Zoning Officer shall be to: - (1) Examine all applications for permits. - (2) Issue permits only for construction and uses which are in accordance with the regulations of this chapter and other applicable ordinances as may be subsequently amended.

-has filed a written request to receive enforcement notices regarding that parcel and to any other person requested in writing by the owner of record.
-The enforcement notice shall state at least the following:
+- (3) Record and file all applications by tax parcel number for permits with the accompanying plans. - (4) Receive all required fees and issue all necessary cease and desist orders. - (5) Inspect nonconforming uses, buildings and signs and keep a filed record of such nonconforming uses and buildings by tax parcel number as a public record and to examine them periodically. - (6) Upon the request of the Borough Planning Commission, the Zoning Hearing Board or Council, present such bodies facts, records and any similar information on specific requests to assist such bodies in reaching their decisions. - (7) Be responsible for keeping up-to-date this Zoning Ordinance and accompanying Zoning District Map. - C. Appeals.
+Any appeal from a determination of the Zoning Officer shall be made directly to the Zoning Hearing Board. - D. Notification of violation.
+If it appears to the Zoning Officer that a violation of the Zoning Ordinance has occurred, the Zoning Officer shall initiate enforcement proceedings by sending an enforcement notice to the owner of record of the parcel on which the violation has occurred, to any person who has filed a written request to receive enforcement notices regarding that parcel and to any other person requested in writing by the owner of record.
+The enforcement notice shall state at least the following: - (1) The name of the owner of record and any other person against whom the borough intends to take action. - (2) The location of the property in violation. - (3) The specific violation with a description of the requirements which have not been met, citing in each instance the applicable provisions of the ordinance. - (4) The date before which the steps for compliance must be commenced and the date before which the steps must be completed. - (5) That the recipient of the notice has the right to appeal to the Zoning Hearing Board within thirty (30) days of receipt of the complaint.

-- (1) The name of the owner of record and any other person against whom the borough intends to take action. - (2) The location of the property in violation. - (3) The specific violation with a description of the requirements which have not been met, citing in each instance the applicable provisions of the ordinance. - (4) The date before which the steps for compliance must be commenced and the date before which the steps must be completed. - (5) That the recipient of the notice has the right to appeal to the Zoning Hearing Board within thirty (30) days of receipt of the complaint. - (6) That failure to comply with the notice within the time specified, unless extended by appeal to the Zoning Hearing Board, constitutes a violation. - E. Causes of action.
+- (6) That failure to comply with the notice within the time specified, unless extended by appeal to the Zoning Hearing Board, constitutes a violation. - E. Causes of action.
 Council, an officer of the borough with express permission of Council or any aggrieved owner or tenant of real property who shows that his property or person will be substantially affected by the alleged violation, in addition to other remedies, may institute any appropriate action or proceeding to prevent, restrain, correct or abate such violation.
-The Zoning Officer shall respond to the complaint with a notice outlining the steps that will be taken within ten - (10) working days after the receipt of the complaint.
+The Zoning Officer shall respond to the complaint with a notice outlining the steps that will be taken within ten (10) working days after the receipt of the complaint.